iontodirel/libaprstrack/README.md

   - Ready-to-use test data sets for APRS encoder verification.
 - Modular achitecture
   - No coupling!
-  - Low level functions can be (re)used standalone or outside the library
+  - Low level functions can be (re)used standalone or outside the library.
+The entire encoding core library can be extracted as-is with two copy-pastes.
   - All the code is testable
   - Packet and data encoding can be used without the tracker class
   - Minimal OO design